 - 1. That the Initial Study/Mitigated Negative Declaration is complete, correct and adequate, and prepared in accordance with the California Environmental Quality Act and applicable State and County Guidelines. - 2.
 That, on the basis of the Initial Study/Mitigated Negative Declaration and comments hereto, there is no evidence that the project, subject to the mitigation measures contained in the Mitigated Negative Declaration, will have a significant effect on the environment. - 3.
 That the Initial Study/Mitigated Negative Declaration reflects the independent judgment of San Mateo County. - 4.
-That the mitigation measures identified in the Mitigated Negative Declaration, agreed to by the applicant, placed as conditions on the project, and identified as part of this public hearing, have been incorporated into the Mitigation and Reporting Plan in conformance with California Public Resources Code Section 21081.6.
+That the mitigation measures identified in the Mitigated Negative Declaration, agreed to by the applicant, placed as conditions on the project, and identified as part of this public hearing, satisfy Mitigation and Reporting Plan requirements established by California Public Resources Code Section 21081.6.